EdiFabric/X12.NET/README.md

 [HIPAA](https://support.edifabric.com/hc/en-us/articles/360000372751-HIPAA-270-271-276-277-278-820-834-835-837-999)

-For an interactive view of all templates go to EdiNation's EDI Webpad (no registration is required):
+For an interactive view of all templates go to EdiNation (no registration is required):

 [EdiNation](https://edination.com/edi-formats.html)